[ admissions ]

 Prospective undergraduates should refer to Yale College’s visitor information for campus tours.
 The Department of Music is the home of undergraduate music majors.
 Click here for more information about the undergraduate music major.

 149 Elm Street, New Haven, CT 06511

-These tours are free, and no pre-registration is required.
+Yale Visitor Center Tours are free, and no pre-registration is required.
 Led by Yale College students, the tours provide a glimpse into the history and architecture of the University.
-The tour also includes Sterling Memorial Library and the Beinecke Rare Book and Manuscript Library.
+The tour includes Sterling Memorial Library and the Beinecke Rare Book and Manuscript Library.

 The Irving S. Gilmore Music Library